Causes of miscarriage

 Polycystic ovary syndrome

 Polycystic ovary syndrome (PCOS) is a condition where the ovaries are larger than normal.
-It can lead to hormonal imbalances inside the womb.
+It's caused by hormonal changes in the ovaries.

 Misconceptions about miscarriage